 To determine the statewide savings from additions and alterations for the fan power budget submeasure, the Statewide CASE Team assumed that HVAC and/or ductwork systems in existing buildings would be updated every 20 years, triggering code and thus having to comply with the fan power budget requirements.
 Currently, in Section 141.0(b)2C, there is language specifying how the fan power limitations apply in additions and alterations.
 In short, there is an additional pressure allowance of 0.9 in. wg for MERV 13-15 filters if designer choose to comply with the fan power limitations using the BHP method.
-However, because MERV 13 air filters are now a requirement for buildings complying with Title 24, Part 6, this essentially gives an extra pressure allowance for all additions and alterations.
+However, because MERV 13 air filters are now a requirement for buildings complying with Title 24.
+Part 6, this essentially gives an extra pressure allowance for all additions and alterations.
 This is a reasonable allowance as it should be not be expected that existing buildings have as efficient fan and ductwork systems as newly constructed buildings.
 Therefore, in the fan power budget submeasure proposal, the Statewide CASE Team is proposing to continue to incorporate an extra 0.9 in. wg into the fan power budget requirements for additions and alterations.
 More specifically, 0.6 in. wg for supply side fan systems and 0.3 in. wg for return/ exhaust/ relief side fan systems.
-(This is shown in Table 128 and Table 129 in Appendix N, but is represented as additional fan power allowances in Table 141.0-D. In summary, the savings for additions and alterations were estimated to be the same per ft2 as the fan power budget requirements for additions and alterations have been increased in equal stringency as compared the new construction fan power budget requirements.
+In summary, the savings for additions and alterations were estimated to be the same per ft as the fan power budget requirements for additions and alterations have been increased in equal stringency as compared the new construction fan power budget requirements.

-The FEI submeasure does apply to additions or alterations though only when entirely new fan systems are installed.
+The FEI submeasure does not apply to additions or alterations, therefore no savings were claimed in this segment.

-For the duct leakage submeasure, the Statewide CASE Team assumed the same savings per ft2 for new construction and additions and alterations.
-The CMC and Section 120.5 of Title 24, Part 6 already apply to all replacement ductwork and therefore replacement ductwork would have the same baseline leakage as ductwork in new construction.
+For the duct leakage submeasure, the Statewide CASE Team assumed the same savings per ft for new construction and additions and alterations.
+The CMC and Section 120.4 of Title 24, Part 6 already apply to all replacement ductwork and therefore replacement ductwork would have the same baseline leakage as ductwork in new construction.
 The Statewide CASE Team assumed that ductwork would be replaced at least every 30 years (ASHRAE 2019) and would comply with code requirements.
-The

-Statewide CASE Team therefore assumed that 3.3 percent of ductwork in existing buildings would be replaced each year and that the new ductwork would meet the specifications of Seal Class A. See Section 4.2.1.3 for the energy savings methodology.
+The Statewide CASE Team therefore assumed that 3.3 percent of ductwork in existing buildings would be replaced each year and that the new ductwork would meet the specifications of Seal Class A.